EmilStenstrom/django-components/README.md

 component.registry.register(name="calendar", component=Calendar)
 ```

-And voilC!!
+And voilá!!
 We've created our first component.

 # Use the component in a template